jackeichen/pydiskcmd/README.md

 The '<device>' is usually a character device (ex: /dev/sdb or physicaldrive1).

-The following are all implemented sub-commands: list                        List all SCSI devices on machine check-PowerMode             Check Disk Power Mode accessible-MaxAddress       Send Accessible Max Address command identify                    Get identify information self-test                   Start a disk self test set-feature                 Send set feature to device smart                       Get smart information read-log                    Get the GPL Log and show it smart-read-log              Get the smart Log and show it
+The following are all implemented sub-commands: list                        List all SATA devices on machine check-PowerMode             Check Disk Power Mode accessible-MaxAddress       Send Accessible Max Address command identify                    Get identify information self-test                   Start a disk self test set-feature                 Send set feature to device trusted-receive             Send trusted receive to device smart                       Get smart information read-log                    Get the GPL Log and show it smart-read-log              Get the smart Log and show it